TechnicJelle/CMGT_GraduationReport/report.typ

 ]

-Due to many circumstances, both personal and external, I did not manage to get as much done as I would have liked to.
+Due to many circumstances, both personal and external, I did not manage to get as much done as I would have liked to, so the scope of this project had to be reduced halfway through.
-If I had been at the top of my game, I would have been able to get a lot further...

-I should have also expected that the prototyping would take longer than I had initially thought.
+I should have expected that the prototyping would take longer than I had initially thought.
 I had hoped to have been able to start on the LLRI2 library itself, but I did not manage to get that far.

 Even so, I have learned a great deal during this project, and I am very proud of the work I have done.
 Both the prototypes and the research.

-So on the whole, even though I did not manage to get as far as I had hoped, I am still very happy with the results of this project.
+So on the whole, I am still very happy with the results of this project.

 //Stop numbering headings from here on out
 #set heading(numbering: none)